Hexatona/AITTSMaker/readme.txt

 OH NO IT DID A BAD

 1)  Unrecognised characters - sometimes it freaks out with accented characters.  replace them with regular characters.
 2)  Why is my whole chapter sounding  incredibly slow?
 Short answer, because the first generated audio bit was silence.
 Probably a few carriage returns or something before the actual text starts.
-Make sure text is litrerally the first part of the file.
+Make sure text is literally the first part of the file.
 3)  It sometimes freaks out at the end of a sentence!?
 Yeah, not sure why it does that.
 Work in progress.
 (You should have seen what happened when a sentence began with a comma, and there was a 2nd comma later - was absolutely wild)